Infrastructure

 Versioned methods

-Indicator definitions, transformations, and assumptions should be versioned so changes don’t rewrite history.
+Indicator definitions, transformations, and assumptions should be versioned so changes do not silently rewrite history.

 -